arnaud-lb/php-rdkafka/README.md

 ### Low-level consuming (legacy)

-> :information_source: The low-level consumer is a legacy API, please prefer using the high-level consumer
+> **Note** The low-level consumer is a legacy API, please prefer using the high-level consumer

 We first need to create a low level consumer, and to add brokers (Kafka servers) to it: